reachkrishnaraj/kafka-elasticsearch-standalone-consumer/README.md

     Provide the value for all the below variables:

     # Setup variables
-    #Set the relative directory from which this script is run
+    #Set the full path of top directory of this kafka consumer
     base_dir=
     JAVA_HOME=
     #User as which the Consumer Daemon has to be run